HaldInc/CRS-A255-controller/index.md

 ### December 29th 2020:
-The schematic is coming along well and I reuse parts from one of my older projects to speed up the process.
+The schematic is coming along well and I reuse the encoder part from one of my older projects to speed up the process.

   <img src="Pics/SchmaticVer1_thumb.PNG" alt="drawing" width="100%"/>